Load Balancer property settings examples

 This is a settings example that can be applied generally to the creation of load balancers.

-Load Balancer Class selection example
+Load Balancer class selection example

 From Kubernetes Version 1.27, you can specify LoadBalancerClass.
 You can use a load balancer different from the default one provided by NAVER Cloud Platform in your cluster by specifying LoadBalancerClass.
 If LoadBalancerClass is specified, Network Load Balancer and Network Proxy Load Balancer are not generated.
 After creating a service, check the assigned External-IP to confirm external accessibility.
 The example below describes how to use loxilb by specifying Load BalancerClass.